 Which Articles Were Included

 Google does a good job of sorting by relevance versus the search term.
 As we moved down the list, articles tended to be less relevant.
 If the subject was really just tangentially mentioned and not the main subject of the article, we did not include that article in the calculation.

 SAP Netweaver was often appended to previously existing products.
 For a while SAP, BW was called Netweaver BW.
 SAP Process Integration (PI) was called Netweaver PI.

 When we reviewed the articles on Netweaver, we did not include or analyze any Netweaver article that was an article about a different application.
-We only included articles which covered Netweaver as an infrastructure component.
+We only included articles that covered Netweaver as an infrastructure component.
 In the case when the Netweaver integration infrastructure was included with other items (like PI or BW or MDM), we did count that article.